Evaluation of Daily Oral PrEP as a Primary Prevention Strategy for Young African Women: A Vanguard Study

 What is HPTN 082?

-HPTN 082 is a sub-Saharan-based research study designed to assess the number of and characteristics of young women who accept versus decline pre-exposure prophylaxis (PrEP) at enrollment.
-The study is also comparing adherence to PrEP between women who are randomized to receive standard adherence support and those receiving enhanced adherence support.
+HPTN 082 is a sub-Saharan-based research study designed to assess the number of and characteristics of young women who accepted versus declined pre-exposure prophylaxis (PrEP) at enrollment.
+The study also compared adherence to PrEP between women who were randomized to receive standard adherence support and those who received enhanced adherence support.

 Who participated in the study?

-Approximately 400 HIV-uninfected women ages 16-25 who accept PrEP at enrollment and up to 200 who decline PrEP at enrollment will be recruited at two sites in South Africa (Cape Town and Johannesburg) and one site in Harare, Zimbabwe.
+451 women were enrolled in HPTN 082, of whom 412 HIV-uninfected women ages 16-25 accepted PrEP at enrollment and 15 accepted PrEP at a later time during the trial.
+The women were recruited at two sites in South Africa (Cape Town and Johannesburg) and one site in Harare, Zimbabwe.

 Why is HPTN 082 important?